MateoCerquetella/twitter-bot-dolar-argentina/README.md

 ### 💵 How to use it

-I like to use `dotenv` but it's your choice the choose the best tool you can work with environment text.
-I will show you how to set up and work with the `dotenv`
+I use `dotenv` but it's your choice to choose the best tool you can work with an environment variables.
+Now, I will demonstrate how to set up and work with the `dotenv` package

 1. Add a .env file in the main folder.
 2. Fill the .env with your credentials.
 Don't use the '' or "" inside the .env